 climate information include: proper building orientation to the sun and prominent breezes, light colors to reflect the sun's rays (light colors reflect, dark colors absorb), high ceilings with operable windows for breezes and heat escape, wise

-use of glass with adequate shade devices, thermal mass for heat storage and dissipation, and, most importantly, an insulated "hat" (roof) with sufficient overhangs for a sense of shelter and protection from the elements (which mainly come from above).
-It becomes quite apparent to me that these real, local conditions of our time should influence how our buildings "look", instead of pre-determined styles from an entirely different place and time.
+use of glass with adequate external shade devices, thermal mass for heat storage and dissipation, and an insulated roof with sufficient overhangs for a sense of shelter and protection from the elements.
+These real, local conditions of our time should influence how our buildings "look", instead of pre-determined styles from a different place and time.

-I firmly believe that a building should be one with the desert, one with natureas natural a part of it as the saguaro and the lizard.
+I firmly believe that a building should be one with the desert as natural a part of it as the saguaro and the lizard.
 The two should grow into one another, becoming an integral and essential part of each other.
 Nature is the ultimate context within which all man-made structures exist.
 Without nature we perish